google/highway/g3doc/quick_reference.md

 *   <code>Vec&lt;D&gt; **LoadU**(D, const T* p)</code>: returns `p[i]`.

 *   <code>Vec&lt;D&gt; **LoadDup128**(D, const T* p)</code>: returns one 128-bit
     block loaded from `p` and broadcasted into all 128-bit block\[s\].
-This enables a specialized `U32FromU8` that avoids a 3-cycle overhead on AVX2/AVX-512.
-This may be faster than broadcasting single values, and is more convenient than preparing constants for the maximum vector length.
+This may be faster than broadcasting single values, and is more convenient than preparing constants for the actual vector length.

 #### Gather